toknapp/google4s/gpubsub/README.md

 The implementation of `TopicAdmin` and `SubscriptionAdmin` implementing topic and subscription administration methods.

-Encoding/Decoding of Messages are handled by the `gpubsub.Messageable` typeclass.
+Encoding/Decoding of Messages is handled by the `gpubsub.Messageable` type class.
 Some instances can be found in `co.upvest.google4s.gpubsub.Messagable.Converters`.

 ## Usage